 Evaluate Your ‘Big Three’

-Your ‘Big Three’ are the four items that tend to be the heaviest items in your pack: backpack, tent, and sleeping bag.
-(Some people refer to the sleep system and combine and sleeping bag and sleeping pad in the Big Three).
+Your ‘Big Three’ are the three items that tend to be the heaviest items in your pack: backpack, tent, and sleeping bag.
+(Some people refer to the ‘sleep system’ and combine the sleeping bag and sleeping pad in the Big Three).

 If you’re looking to cut down on your backpacking weight, these items are a great place to start.
 A budget backpacking tent (like the Marmot Catalyst 2P) typically weighs around 5 lbs.
 Whereas a lightweight backpacking tent (like the MSR Hubba Hubba 2P) is usually closer to 1.5 – 2 lbs.
 That means you can drop 3 or more lbs by upgrading just one item, without changing your comfort level at the campsite.

 Likewise, there can be a lot of variability in the weight of sleeping bags.
 Most three season sleeping bags will weigh between 3 and 4 lbs.
 If you primarily camp in the summer, you could try a summer quilt which weighs closer to 1.5 lbs and still provides sufficient warmth.